Nanny Ogg: Is that true?

 - Thomas Raith in The Dresden Files tells Harry in Grave Peril that he's a liar and can't be trusted.
 Nevertheless, he nearly always tells him the truth.
 His sister Lara, on the other hand...

-- Adding to the series' use of Mind Screw via Unreliable Narrator, the Dragaera novel Orca is narrated by Vlad's friend Kiera as a conversation with Vlad's wife, Cawti.
+- Adding to the Dragaera series' use of Mind Screw via Unreliable Narrator, Orca is narrated by Vlad's friend Kiera as a conversation with Vlad's wife, Cawti.
 Kiera starts out by telling Cawti explicitly that she can't tell the whole truth, and will be altering some things for her own purposes.
-Then at another point in the story, Kiera describes Vlad, the narrator of most of the other books as pretty much a pathological liar but also essentially implies the same about herself.
+Then at another point in the story, Kiera describes Vlad, the narrator of most of the other books, as pretty much a pathological liar but also essentially implies the same about herself.